iteam1/monitor-motor/README.md

-# ModCon - Modbus Control and Monitoring Framework
+# Modbus Control and Monitoring Framework

 ModCon is a comprehensive framework for controlling, monitoring, and visualizing data from Modbus-enabled devices, with a particular focus on Siemens Sinamics V20 inverters.
 The framework provides robust utilities for data collection, real-time visualization, and maintenance monitoring.